Shadow King: Psi-War II

 The Shadow King has since been revealed to be imprisoned in the Astral Plane, but still trying to force his way out to the physical world.
 He began targeting psychics to build a web in order to escape the Astral Plane and the first one was Psylocke, who fell prey to him and would have released him if not for the intervention of Rogue, Old Man Logan, Warren, Bishop, Gambit and Fantomex.
-Knowing now that others psychics can fall prey too, Psylocke sends to the Astral Plane her teammates in order to defeat the Shadow King, unaware that he had changed, now half-human half-spider and is waiting for them.
+Knowing now that others psychics can fall prey too, Psylocke sends to the Astral Plane her teammates to defeat the Shadow King, unaware that he had changed, now half-human half-spider and is waiting for them.
 He also reveals that he has imprisoned in his realm the astral form of Professor Xavier.

 As they arrive, they quickly fall into the Shadow King's illusions and if they don't break it their bodies and souls will fall under his control.
 Old Man Logan suddenly remembers everything and helps the other X-Men realize that the Shadow King is affecting their memories.
 As the room they are in transforms, they see three doors in front of them.
 Logan mentions that while the Shadow King is controlling things there are two minds involved in whatever they are in, which is how he figured out the play was fake.
-In the battle's final moments, Shadow King spread a psychic infection on London before the X-Men ultimately defeated him with Fantomex donating his body to Professor X's astral form while his mind remained in the Astral Plane.Astonishing X-Men (Vol. 4) #07.
-Marvel Comics.
+In the battle's final moments, Shadow King spread a psychic infection on London before the X-Men ultimately defeated him with Fantomex donating his body to Professor X's astral form while his mind remained in the Astral Plane.
 Professor Xavier now using the alias of X, controlled the psychic infection which was soon afterwards revealed to be actually Proteus which X unwittingly reconstituted back.
 X then convinced Psylocke to form a psychic network and draw its power to push back Proteus' influence, however the Shadow King had planted a portion of himself in Xavier's mind and took advantage of this strategy and accessed the network to escape from the Astral Plane through X's body.
 After the Shadow King defeated the X-Men, X managed to recover and worked together with Psylocke to create a deeper psychic network to defeated him once and for all.
 X erased the memories of all of the X-Men involved in his return save for Psylocke so she could watch over him in case the Shadow King wasn't truly gone from his mind.